fotiDim/ChatGPT-to-API/README.md

   - `SERVER_HOST` - Set to 127.0.0.1 by default
   - `SERVER_PORT` - Set to 8080 by default
   - `ENABLE_HISTORY` - Set to false by default
-  - `OPENAI_EMAIL` - The email you use for your account
-  - `OPENAI_PASSWORD` - The password you use for your account
+  - `OPENAI_ACCOUNTS` - The accounts you use for OpenAI

 ### Files (Optional)
   - `proxies.txt` - A list of proxies separated by new line